 Children who struggle with social cognition (how to think in a social context and apply socially related skills) are not able to improve their social skills by simply being around peers with better social skills.
 Improving social cognition in the camp setting involves a teaching process and requires a multi-faceted approach which requires an understanding of how to:

-► Teach campers to develop their social thinking skills through utilizing the language and strategies of the Social Thinking® framework.
+Teach campers to develop their social cognition skills through utilizing the best available research-based educational methods.

 I'm concerned that 3 weeks is too long for my child, he's never been away from home for more than a night or two.

 While there is an adjustment period to camp (as with any new situation) we find that campers adjust and time away becomes an abstract concept to our campers after about a week.
 Younger campers (ages 8-11) typically become acclimated to camp life within a few days.
 Campers ages 12-17 can take up to a week to become acclimated.
-Each summer we find that an increasing amount of campers stay at camp for our full season (6 weeks) as this provides the most tangible improvements in social thinking skill development as well as self-confidence and maturity.
+Each summer we find that an increasing amount of campers stay at camp for our full season (6 weeks) as this provides the most tangible improvements in social cognition skill development as well as self-confidence and maturity.
 Most importantly, campers who are with us for our full season have the best opportunity to develop meaningful friendships.
-During our 2015 camp season around 65% of our campers will stay for our full season while the other 35% will stay for one of our three week sessions.
+During our 2019 camp season around 65% of our campers stayed for our full season while the other 35% will stayed for one of our three week sessions.